 The following is the text work session taken from the full episode with Richard.
 In this excerpt, Richard discusses one of Leontes’ speeches in The Winter’s Tale by Shakespeare—it’s in the first act where he has his suspicions about his wife and his best friend having an affair.
 Leontes is speaking with his trusted advisor Camillo, […]

 Hey, sorry about this, but what you’re accessing is for Members only.
-Become one today!To view this content, you must be a member of The Working Actor’s Journey’s Patreon at “DAY PLAYER” or higher tier Unlock with PatreonAlready a Patreon member?
-Refresh to access this post.
+Become one today!To view this content, you must be a member of The Working Actor’s Journey’s Patreon at $2 or more Unlock with PatreonAlready a qualifying Patreon member?
+Refresh to access this content.

 The following is the text work session taken from the full episode with Tony.
 In this excerpt, Tony discusses Sonnet 130 by William Shakespeare.
 As Tony shares, it’s almost like an “anti-love” sonnet, that it makes fun of sonnets that are too flowery, as it has a very different tone and style with its message.
 You’ll hear […]

 Being an actor in Los Angeles can be—if you’re not careful—living off the interest of your talent and experience.
 And every so often, you need to make a deposit, and that can be doing theatre in LA, New York, in the regions, or it can be a self-generated project, but you do need to do […]